An analytic viewpoint on the Hasse principle: A smoothness criterion over fine models of algebraic curves

-\begin{rem} If $T=\emptyset,$ meaning $Z=\emptyset$, then the variety $X/F$ has good reduction over all points of the curve $C$.
-In that case, in the statements above (Theorems \ref{2.5}, \ref{2.13} and~\ref{2.16}), we have to check that $X$ has a proper smooth model over the entire special fiber $\mathscr{C}_{3,s}$ of the model~$\mathscr{C}_3$ of $C$.
-Hence, this condition is directly related to the uniformizer~$t$ of $k^{\circ}.$ More precisely, we check smoothness of $X$ via the nonvanishing of certain minors~$\epsilon$ of a matrix defined over ~$F$.
-As $\epsilon$ doesn't vanish anywhere on the proper curve $C$, it is a constant, meaning defined over $k$.
-Then checking whether $X$ has a model that is smooth over $\mathscr{C}_{3,s}$ comes down to checking whether $\epsilon$ is invertible in $k^{\circ}$, or equivalently, whether it is non-zero on the residue field $\widetilde{k}$ of $k$. \end{rem}
+\begin{rem} If $T=\emptyset,$ meaning $Z=\emptyset$, then the variety $X/F$ has good reduction over all points of the curve $C^{\mathrm{al}}$.
+In that case, in Theorems \ref{2.5} and~\ref{2.13}, we have to check that~$X$ has a proper smooth model over the entire special fiber $\mathscr{C}_{2,s}$ of the model~$\mathscr{C}_2$ of~$C^{\mathrm{al}}$.
+Hence, this condition is directly related to the uniformizer~$t$ of~$k^{\circ}.$ More precisely, we check smoothness of $X$ via the nonvanishing of certain minors~$\epsilon$ of a matrix defined over ~$F$.
+As~$\epsilon$ doesn't vanish anywhere on $C^{\mathrm{al}}$, it is constant, meaning defined over $k$.
+Then, checking whether $X$ has a model that is smooth over $\mathscr{C}_{2,s}$ comes down to checking whether $\epsilon$ is invertible in $k^{\circ}$, or equivalently, whether it is non-zero on the residue field $\widetilde{k}$ of $k$. \end{rem}